-Board and Senior Management Oversight
+Board and Senior Management Oversight The Bank management is responsible for understanding the nature and level of risk taken by the Bank and relating the risk to the capital adequacy level.
+The Country Executive Risk Committee (CERC) reviews Credit Risk, Operational Risk, Market Risk and Reputational Risk, analyzes the trend, assesses the exposure impact on capital and provides a summary report to the Executive Committee.

-The Bank management is responsible for understanding the nature and level of risk taken by the Bank and relating the risk to the capital adequacy level.
-The Country Executive Risk Committee (CERC) reviews Credit Risk, Operational Risk, The bank management is responsible for understanding the nature and level of risk taken by the bank and relating the risk to the capital adequaty level.
-Market Risk and Reputational Risk; analyzes the trend, assesses the exposure impact on capital and provides a summary report to the Executive Committee.
+In respect of Operational Risk, this is managed through Country Executive Risk Committee which exercises oversight of the Bank's operational risk exposures to ensure that exposures are managed in a manner consistent with the Risk

-In respect of Operational Risk, this is managed through Country Executive Risk Committee which exercises oversight of the Bank's operational risk exposures to ensure that exposures are managed in a manner consistent with the Risk Management Framework and contained within the Bank's risk appetite.
-The responsibility for daily management of Operational Risk exposures rests with Business and Business Support Functions.
-Country Operational Risk Officer has been appointed with the key responsibilities to ensure consistency in the application of the Risk Management Framework across all areas of operational risk management by monitoring the controls associated with the Risk Management Framework processes and working with the Chief Operating Officer to remediate identified gaps.
+Management Framework and contained within the Bank's risk appetite.
+The responsibility for all light management of Operational Risk exposures rests with Business and Business Support Functions.
+Country Operational Risk Officer has been appointed with the key responsibilities to ensure consistency in the application of the Risk Management Framework across all areas of operational risk management by monitoring the controls associated with the Risk Management Framework processes and working with the Chief Risk Officer to remediate identified gaps.